-His novella, "Why Golf Is So Exciting!
-A Novelty!" is due out in December, 2013 by Stairway Press in paperback and e-book.
+His hilarious novella, "Why Golf Is So Exciting!
+A Novelty!" is due out in March, 2014 by Stairway Press in paperback and e-book along with a revised version of the critically acclaimed Toonamint of Champions.

 Todd's hilarious and deeply heartwarming diary of his rookie year of teaching Georgia history to students with learning, emotional, and behavior disorders, A Dixie Diary, at www.adixiediary.com, is considered one of the finest online teacher's journals ever published.
 Much like the acclaimed memoir, "Educating Esme," by Esme Raji Codell, A Dixie Diary puts the reader right in the classroom for a personal experience that’s mesmerizing, sometimes shocking, but ultimately it’s a tribute to the power of student achievement and deeply dedicated teaching.